A'ja Wilson

-Wilson won her first WNBA MVP in 2020, as well as her first Olympic Gold medal in the 2020 Summer Olympics.
-In 2022, Wilson helped lead the Aces to their first title in franchise history.
+In the 2018 WNBA draft, Wilson was drafted first overall by the Las Vegas Aces.
+She won her first WNBA MVP with the Aces in 2020, winning again in 2022, 2024, and 2025.
+In 2022, Wilson helped lead the Aces to their first title in franchise history, a feat she repeated in 2023 while earning Finals MVP.
+On July 7, 2024, in a matchup against the Dallas Wings, she became the Aces' all-time leading scorer.
+In 2025, she led the Aces to a third championship title, becoming the first WNBA or NBA player to win a scoring title, be a champion, Finals MVP, MVP, and Defensive Player of the Year in the same season.

+Internationally, Wilson plays for the United States women's national basketball team, with whom she has won two Olympic and two World Cup gold medals.

-Personal life
+Early life

-Wilson was born to Roscoe Jr. and Eva Wilson.
+Wilson was born on August 8, 1996, to Roscoe Jr. and Eva Wilson.
 She said on NPR's Wait Wait...
 Don't Tell Me! that she was named for her father's favorite song, "Aja" by Steely Dan.
-Her middle name Riyadh came from the Saudi Arabian capital where Aja's maternal aunt was deployed in Operation Desert Storm.
-Her mother had a court stenographer business while her father played basketball professionally in Europe for 10 seasons.
-Her older brother Roscoe also played professional basketball overseas.
-Wilson spent her grade school and high school years as one of the few black students in Heathwood Hall Episcopal School, a southern Columbia private school.
+Her middle name Riyadh came from the Saudi capital, where her maternal aunt was deployed in Operation Desert Storm.

+Wilson spent her grade school and high school years as one of the few black students in Heathwood Hall Episcopal School, a private school in southern Columbia, South Carolina.
-Wilson is a Christian.
-She grew up in a Christian family and her grandfather was a minister.

-After graduating from high school in 2014, she attended the University of South Carolina, majoring in Mass Communications.
-She represented the Gamecocks as a forward in basketball.
-She completed her Senior year at South Carolina.
-Wilson is a member of Alpha Kappa Alpha sorority.